perseids-project/JackSON/README.md

 ### Linked-data and RDF
 Linked-data is simply applying the World Wide Web's "linked documents with global ids" model to the level of data.
-Each unit of data has a universally unique identifier and is connected to all other universally id'd data through formally defined relationships, in nearly the same way as how mathematician's are connected with each other through [Paul Erdos](http://en.wikipedia.org/wiki/Erd%C5%91s_number), and Hollywood actors are connected through [Kevin Bacon](http://en.wikipedia.org/wiki/Six_Degrees_of_Kevin_Bacon).
+Each unit of data has a universally unique identifier and is connected to all other universally id'd data through formally defined relationships,

 The preferred format for created linked-data is RDF.
 RDF is basically data encoded in a simple declarative sentence: subject, verb, object.